Czesia99/my_runner/README.md

 # my_runner
-My second graphic project, a basic runner game.
+My second graphic project, a basic runner game in CSFML.

 to run game :